 Due to social humility towards the devotees, he sometimes accepted fruit or rice and boiled rice in ghee.
-Babaji’s beautiful and powerful body is white, medium stature, and structure exude a clear aura.
+Babaji’s beautiful and powerful body is white, medium stature and structure exudes a clear aura.
 His eyes are black, calm, and tender; His long shiny hair is copper-colored.

 According to Shri Shailendra Sharma, a realized Kriya yogi whose lineage dates back to Mahavatar Babaji, he met Babaji twice: in 1988 and 1995.
 In 1988, Mahavatar Babaji taught Shailendra special techniques of Kriya Yoga that were not previously known.

 Shailendra described Mahavatar Babaji as follows: Babaji has a very slender figure.
 Babaji was of average height, 5 feet 9 inches.
 But he looks very strong physically.
-He was dressed in a Bengali fashion: a white dhoti and a light cream shirt.
-And seven years later, on the night of December 21, rather even on the morning of December 22, he came here again.
+He dressed in a Bengali fashion: a white dhoti and a light cream shirt.
+And seven years later, he came here again on the night of December 21, rather even on the morning of December 22.
 He was wearing only white cloth wrapped around his hips.
 He had no hair on his body – his chest and legs were completely hairless.

 Babaji – Incarnation of Lord Krishna

-Many theories have emerged, quoting Babaji to be the incarnation of Lord Krishna.
+Many theories have emerged, quoting Babaji as Lord Krishna’s incarnation.
 Lahiri Mahasaya wrote in his diary that Mahavatar Babaji was Lord Krishna himself.
 Yogananda also often prayed loudly, saying, Babaji Krishna.
 Two disciples of Paramahansa Yogananda wrote that Paramhansa also believed Babaji to be Krishna in his former life.